Getting Started with Study Abroad

 Getting Started with UD Study Abroad

 Thank you for exploring the possibility of developing and directing a study abroad or domestic travel study program!
 The following information is designed to help you think through the planning and proposal process.
-In addition, we encourage you to work directly with your department chair and to contact Lisa Chieffo, Associate Director for Study Abroad and other colleagues who have directed programs in the past.
-You can view a full directory of programs and faculty directors on our Study Abroad Portal.
+In addition, we encourage you to work directly with your department chair and to contact Matt Drexler, Interim Associate Director for Study Abroad and other colleagues who have directed programs in the past.
+You can view a full directory of programs and faculty directors on our Study Abroad Database.

 Winter Session: December 1